staxas/redeemable_microservice/README.md

 ##### GET /api/redeemables/{code}

-Search for a specific redeemable code (payload property 'code'), and if it is available (i.e. not yet redeemed) and not expired, return its 'assigned_specs' database entry data.
+Search for a specific redeemable code, and if it is available (i.e. not yet redeemed) and not expired, return its 'assigned_specs' database entry data.

 ##### PATCH /api/redeemables/{code}